-We TRUSTED that our ugly duckling of a plane would turn into a beauty.
+We trusted that our ugly duckling of a plane would turn into a beauty.
 And she did.

-The third picture features the plane in full paint.
+The third picture features the plane with stunning exterior paint.
 You can't see the white leather interior.
 Trust me, it's pretty.

-Meet your writing goals, edit and polish your manuscript, and send it out to agents and editors.
+Meet your writing goals, deep edit your manuscript, send it out to agents and editors.
 Give it wings.
 Give it a chance to fly.

 FLY YOUR DREAMS!